Git GOOD

 5git push -u origin main

-after you have committed to sync your local repository, or run git pull
+6From now on, you can run git push after you have committed to sync your local repository, or run git pull to retrieve

 the latest changes from the remote repository.

-When you want to retrieve a repository from github use git clone
+When you want to retrieve a repository from github use git clone.

 1# Clone an existing repository from GitHub